Consumer Protection Program

 1. Recreational Water Monitoring

-Long Beach has approximately 7 miles of public beach and may be visited by over 50,000 people during the summer months.
-In order to protect the safety of the public, weekly samples are collected and tested routinely by the Health Department's Environmental Health Water Quality Monitoring Program to monitor bacterial levels.
+Long Beach has approximately 7 miles of public beach and bays attracting thousands of residents and visitors throughout the year.
+In order to protect the safety of the public, residents and visitors.
+Water samples are collected three times a week and tested routinely by the Health Department's Environmental Health Water Quality Monitoring Program to monitor bacterial levels.
 Sampling also includes Bays, Marinas and within the Harbor area.
 For additional information about Southern California beaches, visit the Heal the Bay website.
-Fifteen (15) samples are collected weekly (AB 411 requirements) and analyzed at the Department of Health and Human Services Public Health Lab.
+Fifteen (15) locations are monitored and analyzed at the Department of Health and Human Services Public Health Lab.
 Results are ready in 18 to 24 hours, depending on the test.
 If sample results are outside state standards, re-sampling is done and continued until results are within state standards

-When needed, the Health Department posts warning signs.
-This information is also made available on the hotline at (562) 570-4199
+In addition to online posts, the Health Department posts warning signs when needed.
+This information is also made available on the hotline at (562) 570-4199.

 2. Well Permitting